Ranil Wickremesinghe sworn in as Sri Lanka's new president | Politics

 Wickremesinghe, a six-time former prime minister, was elected as Sri Lanka's President by lawmakers on Wednesday, in a rare move that could provide continuity for crucial discussions with the IMF for a bailout deal for the cash-strapped nation.

 He secured 134 votes in the 225-member House while his nearest rival and dissident ruling party leader Dullas Alahapperuma got 82.
-Leftist Janatha Vimukthi Peramuna leader Anura Kumara Dissanayake secured just three votes during the voting held in Parliament amidst tight security.
+Leftist Janatha Vimukthi Peramuna leader Anura Kumara Dissanayake secured just three votes.

 He faces the task of leading the country out of its economic collapse and restoring order after months of mass protests.